-- a) Developing an effective framework of budgetary management and control. - b) Providing appropriate financial information to enable budgets to be monitored effectively. - Reporting to the Cabinet and the Overview and Scrutiny Committee,, on the overall Council budget monitoring position on a quarterly basis. - d) All payments to employees, Members and creditors. - e) Maintaining the Council's tax records, making all tax payments, receiving tax credits and submitting tax returns by their due date as appropriate. - f) Advising Chief Officers on all taxation issues that affect the Council. - g) Ensuring that all funding notified by external bodies is received and properly recorded in the Council's accounts. - h) Agreeing arrangements for the collection of income due to the Council. - i) Agreeing banking, borrowing and other credit requirements e.g. leasing. - j) Agreeing the write-off of bad debts up to £100,000 in accordance with the Council's Sundry Debt Recovery Policy.
+- a) Developing an effective framework of budgetary management and control. - b) Providing appropriate financial information to enable budgets to be monitored effectively. - c) Reporting to the Cabinet and the Overview and Scrutiny Committee, or its nominated Sub Committee, on the overall Council budget monitoring position on a quarterly basis.

+- d) All payments to employees, Members and creditors. - e) Maintaining the Council's tax records, making all tax payments, receiving tax credits and submitting tax returns by their due date as appropriate. - f) Advising Chief Officers on all taxation issues that affect the Council. - g) Ensuring that all funding notified by external bodies is received and properly recorded in the Council's accounts. - h) Agreeing arrangements for the collection of income due to the Council. - i) Agreeing banking, borrowing and other credit requirements e.g. leasing. - j) Agreeing the write-off of bad debts in accordance with the Council's Debt Recovery Policy. - 4e.
+27 The Cabinet is responsible for approving contractual arrangements for any work for third parties or external bodies unless the responsible Chief Officer is authorised in this respect under the Scheme of Delegation in this Constitution.